Goldin Finance 117: History

+On 20 March, the China National Offshore Oil Corporation (CNOOC) formally signed an agreement to purchase several floors of the main tower of the “117 Project”.

+On 28 March, CITIC Group signed an agreement to purchase several floors of the main tower of the “117 Project”.

+On 30 March, sixteen companies, including Lenovo, China Communications Construction Company, Rongcheng Group, Qihoo 360, China Merchants Expressway, Yunzhanghu, DiDi, and Full Truck Alliance, signed agreements to purchase office space in the main tower of the “117 Project”.

+On 24 April, six central state-owned enterprises, including Guodian Power Development Company of the China Energy Investment Corporation and Global Medical Services of Genertec, signed agreements to purchase office space in commercial and office buildings associated with the “117 Project”.

 Design

 Goldin Finance 117 is designed to resemble a walking stick, and has that as its nickname.
 Earlier designs resembled the shape of a fin and a diamond.
 Goldin Finance 117 is planned to be the main tower of Tianjin Goldin Metropolitan, a Central Business District funded by Goldin Properties, and would be built nearby the Tianjin Goldin Metropolitan Polo Club.

 Urban exploration

 In 2015, two Russian and Chinese urban explorers climbed the tower and the construction crane.

 In 2016, Russian couple Ivan Beerkus (Kuznetsov) and Angela Nikolau climbed the under-construction tower.
 Their video received over 922,000 views as of April 2023 and attracted worldwide media attention.